Floreana Island

+Floreana Island (Isla Floreana) is a southern island in Ecuador's Galápagos Archipelago.
 The island has an area of 173 km2.
 It was formed by volcanic eruption.
-The island's highest point is Cerro Pajas at 640 m, which is also the highest point of the volcano like most of the smaller islands of Galápagos.
+The island's highest point is Cerro Pajas at 640 m, which is also the highest point of a volcano, as with most of the smaller islands of Galápagos.
+The island has a population of about 100.